petsas/Labs-Essential-Toolkit/README.md

-# 🛠️ AI Hack Event — Tools Toolbox
+# 🛠️ Health AI Labs Essential Toolbox

 > A curated reference of all tools presented and discussed at our hack event.
 > Use this as a starting point for future hackathons and MVPs.